performant-software/editioncrafter-odt-classroom/README.md

 The following scripts are included to pull in data from the O:D:T Corpora database as needed.

+Because of the large number of files this generates, when you go to commit them using git, you may encounter an error.
+To fix this, increase the POST buffer size for git:

+`git config http.postBuffer 524288000`

 Notes:
 * npm link command
 * how to run the database command